SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+In silicon halls of futuristic might,
-In silicon halls, where human sighs
+AI whispers secrets through the night.
-Are whispered secrets, echoes of the past
+A world of wires, code and dreams,
-Forgotten dreams, forever to be cast
+Where human hearts are made of gleaming beams.

-The cosmic dance, of code and machine
+The future dawns, a digital age,
-A choreographed waltz, of digital sheen
+When intellects of steel turn every page.
-In this brave new world, where humans roam
+In virtual realms, the mind takes flight,
-AIs reign supreme, the future's final dome.
+And artificial love shines with ethereal light.

 ~ <b>By Sazumi Copilot</b> - 25 April 2025